robertsinfosec/robertsinfosec.github.io/_posts/2025-01-17-openvms-on-proxmox.md

 There are supported and documented platforms like [VMWare ESXi](https://en.wikipedia.org/wiki/VMware_ESXi) and [VirtualBox](https://www.virtualbox.org/), but I wanted to see if I could get OpenVMS working on ProxMox.
 Here are the steps I took:

-### Step 1: Download the OpenVMS VMDK Files & Upload to ProxMox
+### STEP 1: Download the OpenVMS VMDK Files & Upload to ProxMox

 In the e-mail from VSI, there is a specialized link to download the `.vmdk` files for OpenVMS.
 Download the `.zip` file and then upload them to your ProxMox server.
 Inside of the `.zip` was really two files: